Updated: June 14, 2018

 - Purchase an upgraded, more environmentally-friendly system that uses R410a.

 - Contact an expert to replace the parts in your current AC system to help make it compatible with an approved air conditioner refrigerant.
 This is not advised.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 You are not required by the law to replace your air conditioner.
-At some point, your AC will quit running and it will need to be replaced, and only R410a units will be available to purchase.
+At some point, your AC will quit running and it will need to be replaced, and only R410a units will be available for sale.

-The ideal option is to get a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+The ideal option is to get a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has many financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
 New AC equipment can be more efficient and offer you superior comfort, helping to decrease your energy costs.

 You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
-While this sounds like a great alternative, the expense of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely available.
+While this sounds like a good alternative, the expense of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.

-If you aren’t confident what type of AC refrigerant your air conditioning system uses, let us help.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, we can help.
 Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.

 The good news